 - How Common Is Snoring In Children?

 - Risks and Complications of Childhood Snoring

-- Is Your Child’s Snoring Normal or Sleeping Disorder?
+- Is Your Child’s Snoring Normal, or Is It a Sleeping Disorder?

 - Home Remedies

 Sleep is possibly the most crucial element to a child’s development.
-It plays a huge role in ensuring they grow up healthy and fit.
-In fact, according to doctors, sleep is so crucial that a lack of sleep can result in
+It plays a huge role in ensuring that the child grows up healthy and fit.
+In fact, according to doctors, sleep is so crucial, that a lack of sleep can result in:

 - Anger problems